-In response to publishing our pitch deck, John Henderson shared an interesting comment about the fees we take at Notation Capital for managing the fund.
+In response to publishing our pitch deck, John Henderson shared an interesting comment about the fees we take at Notation for managing the fund.

 A typical fund will charge a 2% management fee and then 20% carry (ie. 20% of the profits once the fund has been paid back).
 That 2% fee is taken every year and since most funds run for at least 7 years (and often up to 10), a 2% yearly management fee will represent at least 14% of the fund’s capital.
 However, what most don’t realize is that the management fee in a typical fund does not include other ongoing expenses like legal, fund admin, among others.
-In fact, some LPs we spoke with didn’t quite realize they were paying these additional fees in other funds.
-So in a typical fund, LPs should expect to spend at least 16% of the fund’s capital in management fees and operating expenses, and likely more.
+In fact, some individual LPs we spoke with didn’t quite realize they were paying these additional fees in other funds.
+So in a typical fund, LPs should expect to spend at least 16% of the fund’s capital in management fees and operating expenses, but likely 20%+.

 Some of our Expected Costs: